luomus/species-challenge/README.md

         - why does it show it on the list? should show at the end
         - should we version the species lists? work with
         - how to show names of additional species? fetch from participation table, api or json?
-- Species names to json, when we get list from the project.
-- List of species observed in the challenge

 ### Setup

-- Login to dev/prod parametrized through /login
-- Get data system id for dev, test and production? or use intermediate login redirection like on Havistin?
+- Clarify Docker build commands
 - Database sorting/collation settings utf8mb4_swedish_ci
 - Generic exception handling
-- Automate database setup - does OpenShift need this?
 - Set target to 100 species on challenge.py & admin.py

 ### Features

+- Plan with the team:
-- Plan:
+    - Login
+        - Get data system id for dev, test and production? or use intermediate login redirection like on Havistin?
+        - Login dev/prod parametrized through /login
     - Prod deployment
+        - Automate database setup - does OpenShift need this?
+    - Admin role
-    - Admin role set by custom value from Laji.fi?
+        - Set by custom value from Laji.fi?
 - Test:
-    - Automated testing
+    - Automated testing with Playwright
     - Giving malicious login token
     - Thorough testing by multiple people
 - First production version:
+    - Health check
+        - Fetch unique participation taxa from database (try)
+        - Check that files for all taxa exist
     - All 3 lists
-    - Adding additional species (only species)
+    - Adjust additional species API call: only finnish, only species, colloquial names, match type?
     - Handling higher taxa
     - Mobile navi & testing, including autocomplete
     - Setting challenge start and end dates